vivictorg/vivictpp/README.md

     > vivictpp --left-filter yadif SOURCEVIDEO TRANSCODEDVIDEO

-### Hardware accelerated decoding (experimental)
+### Hardware accelerated decoding
 There are two kind of hardware accelerated decoders in ffmpeg/libav, internal hwaccel decoders and external wrapper decoders.
-Vivict++ has support for both, allthough this should be considered an experimental feature.

-To use libav internal hwaccel decoders, the `--hwaccel` option can be used.
-By default it is set to `none` which mean internal hardware accelerated decoders will be disabled.
-If `auto` is passed to the `--hwaccel` option any available api for hardware accelerated decoding will be used.
-It is also possible to specify a specific hardware acceleration api to use , such as `vaapi`, `videotoolbox` etc.

-To use external wrapper decoders, use the `--preferred-decoders` option (see below) to specify the decoders to use.
+Vivict++ has support for both.
+Use of nternal hardware accelerated decoders are controlled by the hardware acceleration settings described in this section.
+To use external wrapper decoders, use the Preferred decoders section below.

+To use libav internal hwaccel decoders, hardware acceleration can be enabled in the Settings dialog (File->Settings).
+Each supported hardware acceleration method can be enabled/disabled individually.

+It is also possible to control use of hardware acceleration from the 'Open file' dialog.
+The 'hardware acceleration' combox allows for selecting options `auto` (use default hardware acceleration as configured in settings), `none` (use no hardware acceleration), or selecting a specific supported hardware acceleration method.

+On the commandline, the `--hwaccel` option can be used to control hardware acceleration for files specified on the commandline.

 For more info on harware accelerating decoding, see https://trac.ffmpeg.org/wiki/HWAccelIntro .

-Note that even with hardware accelerated decoding, depending of the format of the source video, vivict++ might still use quite a bit of cpu to do pixel format conversion.
-With `--hwaccel cuda` or `--hwaccel vaapi` pixel format conversion may be done on the gpu.
+Note that even with hardware accelerated decoding, depending of the format of the source video, vivict++ might still use quite a bit of cpu to do pixel format conversion since (for now) vivictpp only support 8bit yuv output.
+With `cuda` or `vaapi` hardware acceleration the necessary pixel format conversion may be done on the gpu.

 ### Specify preferred decoder
 In some cases it might be preferable to use a different decoder than the libav default.
 For instance, `libopenjpeg` may give better performance than libav's native jpeg2000 decoder, and one may want to use `hevc_cuvid` instead of the x265 decoder.

-A comma separated list of preferred codecs can be specified on the commandline with the `--preferred-decoders` option.
-The codec name should be as listed by `ffmpeg -codecs` .
+The settings dialog allows configuration of an order list of decoders that should be preferred when they are applicable.
 The first, if any, of the listed preferred codecs that is aplicable for the input will be used for decoding.
-Non-applicable codecs will simply be ignored.
+Non-applicable codecs will simply be ignored, if none of the preferred decoders can be used vivictpp will try to find some other applicable decoder.

+A comma separated list of preferred codecs can be specified on the commandline with the `--preferred-decoders` option, this list of decoders will be used only for files also specified on the commandline.

 For instance, to use cuvid decoders for h264 and h265, and libopenjpeg for jpeg 2000 input,  one would call vivictpp like below.